 The North East of India is made up of seven separate states, and is the most tribal region of India.
-Although the mountainous scenery is arresting, the north east region remains the least visited part of India.
-This is due to its remoteness, and also the permit requirements placed on tourists.
+Although the mountainous scenery is arresting, the northeast region remains the least visited part of India.
+This has been due to its remoteness, and also the permit requirements placed on tourists.
 Ethnic violence, as well as the north east's sensitive location bordering Bhutan, China, and Myanmar, remain issues.
-Assam, Meghalaya, and Tripura are regarded as relatively peaceful though.
-Find out about what to see in this guide to north east India states.
+Assam, Meghalaya, Nagaland, and Tripura are regarded as relatively peaceful though.
+Tourist numbers to the region have been dramatically increasing in recent years.
+Find out about what to see there in this guide to northeast India states.

 Until recently, travel to Arunachal Pradesh was highly restricted to foreigners due to its proximity to China.
 However the Indian government relaxed permit requirements in 2008 and added five new tourist circuits, bringing the total number to 11.
 Perhaps the most superb tourist attraction in Arunachal Pradesh is Tawang Monastery.
 Perched at 10,000 feet above sea level, it overlooks the Tawang Valley near the border of Bhutan.
 The monastery is the largest Buddhist monasteries in India.
 It also has a fascinating collection of thangkas (Tibetan paintings).
 If you can, visit it during the Torgya Festival.
 Those who like white water rafting should try the stretch along the Kameng which passes through the Kameng Gorge.
 Himalayan River Runners has a November trip.